 Imagine if there was a drug that had been proven to stop memory loss and stop brain shrinkage in those with memory impairment.
 The drug also lowered a proven marker for Alzheimer’s disease and, in those with memory decline, stopped shrinkage of exactly that area of the brain that shrinks in Alzheimer’s.
 Surely, it would be heralded as a major breakthrough; research groups would get funding to further test it; Alzheimer’s charities would be promoting it’s use; doctors would be recommending it to their patients; he discoverer would be awarded a Nobel Prize.
 Well, the drug already exists, but none of these things are happening.

-The drug in question is the combination of high dose vitamin B6, folic acid and B12.
+The drug in question is the combination of high dose vitamin B6, What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising… and B12.
 The study proving it’s effect is faultless.
-The author, former vice dean of Oxford University’s school of medical science, Professor David Smith, showed that, in people with mild cognitive impairment with a blood level of homocysteine above 9.5nmol/l, which means about three quarters of elderly people, giving these B vitamins stopped the brain shrinkage and memory loss that are the hallmarks of Alzheimer’s.
+The author, former vice dean of Oxford University’s school of medical science, Professor David Smith, showed that, in people with mild cognitive impairment with a blood level of Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… above 9.5nmol/l, which means about three quarters of elderly people, giving these B vitamins stopped the brain shrinkage and memory loss that are the hallmarks of Alzheimer’s.
 Of course, you could say that that doesn’t prove they won’t get Alzheimer’s in the future, although it is logically highly unlikely, so Professor Smith and colleagues designed a further long-term trial to test just this.
 Despite being immaculate in design the US National Institutes of Health have turned it down.

 The UK Medical Research Council aren’t interested either.
 Nor are the Alzheimer’s Society, the leading charity – they think you can get all the nutrients you need from a well balanced diet.
 This stonewalling of a major breakthrough, against a backdrop of numerous failed experimental drugs, beggars belief.
 Why?
 Well, first of all there’s no money in it.
 You can’t patent inexpensive B vitamins and, if you can’t patent them, you can’t hike up the price, make millions and spend millions on extensive marketing to get the NHS buying them out of tax payers money, and doctors prescribing them to everyone.
 There’s a general medical suspicion about supplements anyway.
 Few doctors believe that a nutrient could be as powerful as a drug.
 Some even believe that, if there are no side effects there unlikely to be any effect.